eai04191/bepinex_docs/articles/dev_guide/plugin_tutorial/1_setup.md

 > [!NOTE]
-> Technically, it is possible to target both .NET Standard and .NET Framework games with a single build, but there are a lot of considerations to take into account.
+> It is possible to target both .NET Framework and .NET Standard games by using .NET Framework 3.5 as the build target.
-> Refer to [explanation of different .NET profiles in Unity](<xref:dotnet_profiles>) for more information.

 In the case of this test plugin, we'll be writing a plugin for [Risk of Rain 2](https://store.steampowered.com/app/632360/Risk_of_Rain_2/).